feczkob/CompanyDeviceRegister/README.md

 - User can add device
 - User can navigate back
 - User can navigate either to the groups or to the workers page
+- User with role ADMIN can download worker report

 #### Groups page